ansible/ansible/docs/docsite/rst/porting_guide_2.4.rst

 Configuration API
 =================

-The configuration system has had some major changes, but users should be unaffected, developers that were poking directly into the previous API might need to revisit their usage, some backward compatiblity methods were kept (mostly `get_config`) for known plugins/scripts, but these are deprecated.
+The configuration system has had some major changes, but users should be unaffected.
+Developers that were poking    directly into the previous API might need to revisit their usage as some methods (for example, ``get_config``) were  kept for backwards compatibility but will warn users that the function has been deprecated.

-The new configuration has been designed to minimize the need of code changes in core for new plugins, the plugins themselves should just need to document their settings and the configuration system will provide what they need.
-This is still a work in progress, currently only 'callbcak' and 'connection' plugins support this, more details will be added to the specific plugin developer guides.
+The new configuration has been designed to minimize the need for code changes in core for new plugins.
+The plugins  should just need to document their settings and the configuration system will use the documentation to provide what  they need.
+This is still a work in progress, currently only 'callback' and 'connection' plugins support this.
+More  details will be added to the specific plugin developer guides.